Islamic Geometry with Fariba AbedinVIEW EVENT DETAILS

 Islamic art is well-known for its use of intricate geometric designs that are found on buildings, ceramics, and other artworks.
 Muslims inherited geometry from Greek scholars, and developed it further to create designs that are based on the relationships of points, lines, and angles.
 Measurements in nature often follow mathematical patterns as well, which inspired Muslim artists to explore these connections.

 Students will explore the structure of geometry and its role in nature and science.
 Simple geometric shapes will be developed into more complex designs inspired by the rich tradition of Islamic art.
 You will complete your design using paint on canvas and will learn about color theory and how to carefully select tints and shades for your finished work.

 Fariba Abedin received her Bachelor of Fine Arts in Architecture from Massachusetts College of Art and her Master of Science in Education from Connecticut State University.
 Iranian born, Fariba was exposed to the rich culture and art of Iran during her childhood.
 She still remembers the beauty of the tile and mirror works in the various mosques and architectural monuments in Iran.
 Her art work is influenced by her Iranian heritage, represented in a contemporary style.

-Education and outreach programs at Asia Society Texas Center are made possible through generous funding from Karen Chang and the George and Mary Josephine Hamman Foundation.
+Education and outreach programs at Asia Society Texas Center are made possible through generous funding from Karen Chang, Greater Houston Community Foundation, and the George and Mary Josephine Hamman Foundation.
 Generous funding also provided by the Friends of Asia Society Texas Center, a premier group of individuals and organizations committed to bringing exceptional programming and exhibitions to Asia Society Texas Center.
 This workshop is presented in collaboration with the Museum of Fine Arts, Houston, with additional assistance from the Islamic Arts Society.

 1370 Southmore Blvd Houston, TX 77004 713.496.9901